ballerina-platform/nballerina/docs/subset12.md

 // tokens
-int-literal = (as in Ballerina language spec) floating-point-literal = (as in Ballerina spec, except HexFloatingPointLiteral and DecimalTypeSuffix are not allowed) string-literal = (as in Ballerina language spec) identifier = [A-Za-z][A-Za-z0-9_]* CompoundAssignmentOperator = (as in Ballerina language spec)
+int-literal = (as in Ballerina language spec) floating-point-literal = (as in Ballerina spec, except HexFloatingPointLiteral is not allowed) string-literal = (as in Ballerina language spec) identifier = [A-Za-z][A-Za-z0-9_]* CompoundAssignmentOperator = (as in Ballerina language spec)